 EVALUATION STATUS: No data related to outcomes have been collected from this program

-Circle of Access and Retention in Education (CARE)
+The Circle of Access and Retention in Education (CARE) will examine structures, …

 The Circle of Access and Retention in Education (CARE) will examine structures, processes, and culture for a comprehensive approach to change success for our students, particularly adult learners of color, by changing our processes and by providing additional support to increase persistence and completion rates.
 The CARE project expands the college's work in becoming a student-ready college through the creation of holistic student support redesign by focusing on key priority areas: a redesign of Student Enrollment Services, the reimagining of the student orientation experience, small-scale pilots of holistic student support including embedded tutors and peer mentors, and professional development for staff and faculty to support these efforts.
 The targeted population will be adult learners, specifically students of color.